-Anemones are reasonably adaptable and lose flowers all the time, so a bit of deadheading here and there won’t affect the plant’s health.
+Anemones are reasonably adaptable and lose flowers constantly, so a bit of deadheading here and there won’t affect the plant’s health.

-Don’t worry about any special care after trimming away material at the end of the season.
-The roots are going dormant at that point and won’t need any extra water or fertilizer.
+Don’t worry about special care after trimming away material at the end of the season.
+The roots are dormant at that point and won’t need extra water or fertilizer.
 Let the soil dry out slightly after seasonal cleanup to ensure the roots can handle the upcoming winter.

 Cutting Back Anemones and End of Season Care